"

 Students in the CEENTA ophthalmic apprenticeship program will learn how to use this device

 CEENTA believes in having the most qualified staff across the board, and part of that approach involves creating opportunities for people to discover their passion for our various industries.
-This is why we are proud to offer our paid Ophthalmic Apprenticeship Program this spring for anyone who wants to learn more about becoming an Ophthalmic Assistant.
+This is why we are proud to offer our paid Ophthalmic Apprenticeship Program this fall for anyone who wants to learn more about becoming an Ophthalmic Assistant.

 What is the Ophthalmic Apprenticeship Program?